 The ETUC specifically welcomes the following developments:

-- Nicholas Schmidt and Paolo Gentiloni, proposed for the jobs and economy portfolios, were both strong supporters of the European Pillar of Social Rights.
+- Nicholas Schmit and Paolo Gentiloni, proposed for the jobs and economy portfolios, were both strong supporters of the European Pillar of Social Rights.
 ETUC hopes Schmidt will do all he can to fully implement the social pillar, and that Gentiloni will ensure economic policy supports workers’ rights and a strong European industrial policy.

 - The ETUC also welcomes working again with Commssioner Dombrovkis having established good working relations in the last mandate and looks forward to cooperating with him to ensure a positive integration of economic and social policies.